Jash-Shah/Eklavya---Drone/Blog.md

 Since each system is different, so are these values.
 While there are a few broad guidelines to tuning PIDs, they are, _by and large_ left in the hands of the users themselves.

 > Q: How does one determine the _variables_ that determine the **fate** of your system?

 > A: Trial and error :slightly_smiling_face:

-Cue getting the drone to move autonomously
+Cue trying to get the drone to move autonomously 🤖
-Cue countless hours of frustration
+Cue countless hours of frustration 😠
-(Cue the poor drone being used and abused for a week straight by 3 knobs(3 numbers maybe?))
+Cue the poor drone being used and abused for a week straight by 3 sliding knobs 🎛️
-(Find an interesting way to edit the above lines?)

 ## Flying is Hard